 David Luke Brown is a police officer in Greencastle, Indiana.
 He was shot by a thief and returned fire, injuring the shooter.
 While waiting for the ambulance, he forgave the shooter and tended to the shooter’s injuries.
-The forgiveness trait is shared by the vast majority of police officers.
+The vast majority of police officers share the forgiveness trait.

-Steve McDonald was a police officer who was shot by a teenager that left him paralyzed.
+Steve McDonald was a police officer shot by a teenager, leaving him paralyzed.
 Officer McDonald forgave the boy.
 While the teenager was serving his prison sentence, the two worked together to promote forgiveness.

 Mary Johnson’s son was murdered.
-When the shooter was released from prison, he moved in next door to Mary, because she had forgiven him.
+When the shooter was released from prison, he moved next door to Mary because she had forgiven him.

 While Jesus was dying on the cross, he said, “Father, forgive them; for they know not what they do.”
 Luke 23:34

 Observe how you feel.
-This observation is very important.
+This observation is critical.
 It reinforces the reward or benefit to you personally.

-Repeat this process a month later on another hurtful situation and each time take on a more serious transgression.
+Repeat this process a month later on another hurtful situation and take on a more serious transgression each time.